spinnaker/spinnaker.io/content/en/docs/setup/other_config/monitoring/_index.md

 ---

-> The Spinnaker Observability plugin replaces the spinnaker monitoring daemon which was deprecated as of OSS 1.20.
+> The Spinnaker Observability plugin replaces the Spinnaker monitoring daemon which was deprecated as of Spinnaker release 1.20.

 Each Spinnaker microservice is instrumented with numerous metrics exposed via a built in endpoint.
 Monitoring spinnaker typically involves the